darwin-ec/darwin/darwin/runtime-mac/ReadmeMac.txt

             tracedFins    - folder for saved fin tracings darwinMac-readme.txt  - another readme file

+From within DARWIN you can now create a DATA PATH to any location.
+All DATA PATHs must end in a folder named "DarwinPhotoIdData" and may be created manually, or from the File Save Dialog during any "Create New Database" or "Import Catalog" operation.

-From within DARWIN you can create new SURVEY AREAs as desired.
+New SURVEY AREAs may be created as desired.
 Creating a new SURVEY AREA will create an additional collection of folders similar to the "sample" SURVEY AREA shown above.

 Within a given SURVEY AREA you may create as many CATALOGs as desired.
 Each CATALOG has its own database file (*.db) and collection of images.
 All